 The Palatine Township Road District Strategic Plan was initiated in December of 2014 and the preliminary draft published on the Palatine Township Road District website in March of 2015.
-Feedback from Palatine Township residents is invited until July 31, 2015, with a projected completion date of August 31, 2015.
+Feedback from Palatine Township residents was invited until July 31, 2015.